 What is the Labor Market?

 A common factor that connects the two entities is the salary or wage that is agreed to be received by the worker from the employer.
-In short, this is where workers can find work that suits their skills and qualifications, which are offered by employers, and where both agree on the wages, benefits, and other forms of compensation for the worker.
+In short, this is where workers can find work that suits their skills and qualifications, and where both agree on the wages, benefits, and other forms of compensation for the worker.

 Components of the Labor Market